biginterview/biginterview-docs/source/docs/partners/integration/_02_sso.md

 ### User Return URL

 By default, your users will be redirected to the Big Interview landing page for your organization after they logout.

-If that is not where you would like them to end up, you can supply us with a `return_url` parameter during the SSO login:
+If that is not where you would like them to end up, you can supply us with a `return_url` parameter during the SSO login.
 For instance, if you want the user to be redirected to `https://google.com/` after they logout, you would construct your SSO login url like so: